abinit/abinit/doc/tutorial/dmft.md

 of electrons, electronic density, energy) as a function of the number of iteration is noisy.
-Once you have finished this comparison, copy the saved Green's function into Gtau.dat in order to continue the tutorial with a precise Green's function in Gtau.dat:
+Once you have finished this comparison, copy the saved Green's function into Gtau.dat in order to continue the tutorial with a precise Green's function in *Gtau.dat*:

     cp Gtau.dat_save Gtau.dat